Designations Congruent with Things: Chapter 17

 “Is it too much to ask that you—” Hermann breaks off.
 “You are entirely the worst.”

 “Are you speaking English?
-Hold this,” Hermann says, taking Newt’s hand and bringing it to the tissue that the guy is apparently holding to his face.
+Hold this.”
+Hermann takes Newt’s hand and brings it to the tissue that the guy is holding to his face.
 “Are you holding it?
 You’re not holding it.
 Make an effort, please.”

 Newt is bleeding?

-He can't quite arrange the context of what is happening to him.
-It seems to be perpetually arriving, rather than justthere, like context usually is.
+He can’t quite arrange the context of what’s happening.
+It seems to be perpetually arriving rather than just there, like context usually is.

 “I was sleeping?”
 Newt says.